Israel–United States relations: 2020s

 Gaza Solidarity Encampment at Columbia University, March 2024.

-According to Brookings Institution in 2023, American popular support for Israel has declined in recent years.
+According to a 2023 Brookings Institution report, released prior to the Gaza war, American popular support for Israel has declined in recent years.
 A March 27 – April 5, 2023 Ipsos/University of Maryland poll found that Americans most commonly describe Israel as either "a flawed democracy" or "a state with segregation similar to apartheid."

 In November 2023, a Gallup poll found that 50% of respondents in the United States supported Israel's actions in Gaza, while 45% disapproved.
 The Marist Poll published on November 15 found that American respondents were more likely to sympathize with Israelis (61%) than Palestinians (30%).
 According to the poll conducted by the Harvard CAPS–Harris Poll on January 17–18, 2024, 67% of American respondents said that a ceasefire in Gaza should only happen after all Israeli hostages are released and Hamas is removed from power.
 74% of American respondents believed that the Hamas attack was genocidal, while 34% of respondents believed that Israel was committing genocide.